Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Introduction

-Here, $w$ is the primitive element associated with the Carter diagram $D_4(a_1)$, i.e., $w$ is the $D_4(a_1)$-primitive element.
-In the case of Carter diagrams the order is trivial and we omit it.
-The connection diagram in Fig. \ref{two_types_diagram} is supplied with the order $\Omega = \{ \alpha_1, \beta_1, \alpha_2, \beta_2 \}$:
+The Carter diagram for a $4$-cycle in Fig. \ref{two_types_diagram} determines a bicolored decomposition: Here, $w$ is the $D_4(a_1)$-associated element, where $D_4(a_1)$ denotes a $4$-cycle, see \cite{Ca72}.
+The diagrams in Fig. \ref{two_types_diagram} differ in the order.
+In the case of Carter diagrams, the order is {\it trivial} (related with a given bicolored decomposition) and we do not indicate it.
+The connection diagram in Fig. \ref{two_types_diagram} has order $o = \{ \alpha_1, \beta_1, \alpha_2, \beta_2 \}$:

-In \eqref{index_omega}, $w_{\Omega}$ is the primitive element associated with the diagram $(\mathcal{G}_4, \Omega)$, where $\mathcal{G}_4$ is a $4$-cycle.
-We will omit the index of the element $w_{\Omega}$ if the order $\Omega$ is clear from the context. \begin{remark} {\rm Hereafter, we suppose that every cycle contains only one dotted edge.
-Otherwise, we apply reflections $\alpha \longrightarrow -\alpha$.
+In \eqref{index_omega}, $w_o$ is the $(\mathcal{G}_4, o)$-associated element, where $\mathcal{G}_4$ is a $4$-cycle.
+We will omit the index $o$ of the element $w_o$ if the order $o$ is clear from the context. \begin{remark} {\rm Hereafter, we suppose that every cycle contains only one dotted edge.
+Otherwise, we apply reflections $\alpha \longmapsto -\alpha$.
 These operations do not change the element $w$ since $s_\alpha = s_{-\alpha}$.
-In this case, every dotted edge with the vertex $\alpha$ is changed to the solid one.
-The cycle with all edges solid can not occur, see Lemma \ref{lem_must_dotted}.
-Also note that the dotted edge can be moved to any other edge of the cycle by means of reflections. } \end{remark}
+In this case, every dotted edge with an endpoint vertex $\alpha$ is changed to the solid one, the cycle with all edges solid cannot occur, see Lemma \ref{lem_must_dotted}.
+Note also that the dotted edge can be moved to any other edge of the cycle by means of reflections. } \end{remark}